WonderBeat/url-devourer-example/README.md

 Just Proof of Concept, how distributed async application can be based on VertX.

 ##Findings
-VertX does'n provide any IOC functionality.
+VertX doesn't provide any IOC functionality.
 It'll be difficult to maintain complex project.
 Embeded VerteX can be a solution.
 Polyglot background forces us to use JSON messages on event bus.
 May be overhead.